Donci31/aws-data-engineer-associate-notes/analytics/amazon_managed_service_for_apache_flink.md

 # Amazon Managed Service for Apache Flink

-_Before Amazon Kinesis Data Streams_
+_Before Amazon Kinesis Data Analytics_

 Amazon Managed Service for Apache Flink is a fully managed AWS service that facilitates the deployment, scaling, and management of Apache Flink applications.
 Apache Flink is a powerful, open-source framework for real-time stream processing, capable of handling high-throughput, low-latency workloads.
 It allows for the processing of continuous data streams, making it ideal for applications requiring real-time analytics, fault tolerance, and diverse aggregation tasks over time windows.